Helen1987/CarND-Advanced-Lane-Lines/writeup.md

 My pipeline is not robust enough as we can see on the second and the third video.
 Though histogram normalization improved situation a lot, I still have a lot of issues with line detection.
 And I doubt I can predict lines at night.
 I have to improve the thresholding part to make it robust to different conditions.

-Also it is possible to notice that on the third video when the right line is not visible, my pipeline goes crazy.
+Though basic pipeline is pretty robust to identify odd images, it is possible to notice that on the third video when the right line is not visible, my pipeline goes crazy.
 I need to overcome such situations as well.

 I want to remove some const to a config file or calculate them dinamically based on picture size.